onpayio/thirtybees/README.md

-# OnPay - Prestashop module
+# OnPay - ThirtyBees module

-Module for Prestashop webshop platform, based on the official OnPay PHP SDK.
+Module for ThirtyBees webshop platform, based on the official OnPay PHP SDK.
 The module adds the following functionality to Prestashop:
-- Usage of OnPay as a payment method in Prestashop, with credit cards, MobilePay and Viabill.
+- Usage of OnPay as a payment method in ThirtyBees, with credit cards, MobilePay and Viabill.
 - Validation of orders with callbacks directly from OnPay, outside the context of the cardholders browser.
 - Management of transaction on order pages in backoffice.

 The module is tested and confirmed working on
+- ThirtyBees v.
+1.0.8
 - Prestashop v.
 1.6.1.23
-- ThirtyBees v.
-1.0.8

 ## Usage
 1. Install module as any other Prestashop module.